Taiko2k/Tauon/README.md

 For further documentation see [guide](docs/guide.md).

-Feel free to submit any issues or feature requests.
-For casual suggestions or help you can contact me on discord https://discord.gg/dNSsxM3
+Feel free to submit any issues or suggestions.